 What can it accomplish with regard to money?

 Let’s face it, the only way to break patterns is to recognize the patterns we are living.
-So when we can take a step back and observe a pattern we appear to be living, we can begin to break down that pattern and discard the parts that aren’t working for us and keep the ones that are.
-What does all this mean?!
-Let’s give an example.
+So, when we can take a step back and observe a pattern we appear to be living, we can begin to break down that pattern and discard the parts that aren’t working for us and keep the ones that are.
+What does all of this mean?!
+Let’s give an example:

 Using mindfulness we can interrupt our unconscious programming and learn new ways to create better money patterns.

 Jenifer Aronson is the Founder of Mosaic Fi.